chrisj42/CharacterReplacer/README.md

 - For the 3p Armature: the head *must* be all weighted to a single head bone.
 Like, you *can* keep other bones on it, but... don't expect the physics engine to like you.
 It might be possible to find a way to make said bones work well, but I haven't figured it out.
 Let me know on the discord if you make it work!
 - Don't get too fussy with materials; chances are you'll have to recreate them in Unreal from the texture files anyway.
 Or, even better, you can use one of the material templates provided in the core mod, if your textures work with one of them.

+*Using the Base Game Helmet(s):*

+The base game pioneer mesh renders the helmet as a separate static mesh to the main character body.
+Thus, you have the option of keeping that and working it into your avatar, or hiding it and just doing your own thing.
+- If you do design your avatar with the helmet in mind, it'll mean the vanilla customizer will be able to be used to choose between the various helmets in game and they'll actually show up.
+In that case, you shouldn't have the head on the 3p model, where usually you would.
+- If using the base game helmet unchanged doesn't work with your model's head/neck shape, but you still want to add helmet customization, consider just making separate 3p avatars for each helmet type.
+In a future update, once I figure out how to more deeply integrate into the vanilla player customizer, I intend to allow for such avatar sets to override the helmet selection, among other things.

 ### Final Edits and Export

 Make sure you do the following just before exporting each of the rigs of your new avatar: